josephmontes/wOBAvs.xwOBA/README.md

 - If there are notable differences in the league-wide wOBA and xwOBA based on where the ball was hit, then it implies that any individual player's actual wOBA/xwOBA discrepancy, or lack thereof, warrants further evaluation
 - I am not implying that batters or pitchers have complete control over the type of batted balls that occur on an at-bat by at-bat basis, but there are likely tendencies developed through a player's approach, mechanics, pitch usage, etc. that result in certain types of batted ball occuring more often than normal for that player over the course of a season

-The idea behind this analysis is that xwOBA is often used to explain that a batter or pitcher may be getting lucky or unlucky, but if there are types of batted balls that generally lead to notable differences in wOBA/xwOBA, then it may be the case that the player is not getting lucky or unlucky, instead, that is just generally how the batter hits the ball (or how the ball is generally hit against the pitcher)
+The motivation for me to do this analysis is that I see xwOBA often used to explain that a batter or pitcher may be getting good or bad 'luck', but if there are types of batted balls that generally lead to notable differences in wOBA/xwOBA, then it may be the case that the player's wOBA/xwOBA difference has nothing to do with luck, instead, that is just generally how the batter hits the ball (or how the ball is generally hit against the pitcher)
 - Ultimately, this project aims to identify some level of skill that may be misattributed as luck, and identify players that exhibit this distinction

 ## Analysis